carmenng/profile/index.md

 ### 🏅 Certification

 **Certified Data Ethics Professional & Facilitator**, Open Data Institute, 2022
-- Certified by the UK’s ODI, founded by Sir Tim Berners-Lee and Sir Nigel Shadbolt, as [proficient in guiding organisations on ethical AI practices and addressing potential harms in AI/ML applications](https://theodi.org/profile/carmen-ng/), ranging from recruitment, policing, education, gaming, etc.
+- Certified by the UK’s ODI, founded by Sir Tim Berners-Lee and Sir Nigel Shadbolt, as **[proficient in guiding organisations on ethical AI practices](https://theodi.org/profile/carmen-ng/)**
+- Expertise in addressing **potential harms in AI/ML applications** across sectors such as recruitment, policing, education, and gaming.
 - Produced in-depth study on the UK’s predictive policing ML model.

 ---